marcalexiei/marcalexiei/README.md

 ### 🤝 Marco Pasqualetti
-I am a web developer and I am always interested in learning new development techniques.
+I am a web developer, always interested in learning new development techniques.

-I quite enjoy learning tools that allow you to lint the code or in general allow you to configure projects in an orderly and easily maintainable way.
+I enjoy learning tools that allow you to lint the code, format and build code projects.

+In general any tool that makes maintenance easier by letting you focus on writing code.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=marcalexiei&theme=dark&show_icons=true)
 <!--